Troubleshoot notifications in Jira

 General Troubleshooting Tips

-• The Notification Helper tool can be helpful to understand why a Jira notification was not sent to a specific user, from a specific Jira issue, and for a specific event:
+• The Notification Helper tool can help understand why a Jira notification was not sent to a specific user, from a specific Jira issue, and for a specific event:

-• This tool is located in the page ⚙ > System > Notification Helper
+• This tool is located on the page ⚙ > System > Notification Helper

 • This tool will help confirm whether a given Jira user is eligible to receive a notification based on a specific event

-• (warning) Note that this tool only check if the user is eligible to receive the notification, but does not guarantee that the user will actually receive it (since other parameters will come into play)
+• (warning) Note that this tool only checks if the user is eligible to receive the notification but does not guarantee that the user will receive it (since other parameters will come into play)

-• When using this tool, make sure to test the impacted user along with the impacted Jira ticket and the event for which this user did not receive a notification
+• When using this tool, make sure to test the affected user along with the affected Jira ticket and the event for which this user did not receive a notification

-• Reviewing your Jira application logs will greatly help you narrow down the problem.
-Often, the problem exists in the mail server and a Google search of the error from the logs can help you identify the cause.
+• Reviewing your Jira application logs will help you narrow down the problem.
+Often, the problem exists in the mail server, and a Google search of the error from the logs can help you identify the cause.

 • You can get more debugging information in the Jira log files by going to the page ⚙ > System> Logging and Profiling and enabling the debugging packages listed below: